 A client navigation system establishes a wireless connection to a navigation server on a computer network.
-The client requests a route by uploading start and stop specifications.
+The client requests a route by uploading start and destination specifications.
 The server calculates an optimal route based on real-time data available on the network.
 A generic natural language description is used to specify the optimal route downloaded to the client.
-The natural language description is independent from the local mapping database software on the client and includes a plain text description for each link using predefined generic terms.
-The client interprets the route, interfaces with the local mapping database and reconstructs the optimal route using a mapping reconstruction algorithm.
-The route is displayed on the client navigation system using whatever mapping database is present.
-An enhanced userinterface data-entry feature is provided that anticipates data being entered by users to minimize the data-entry process.
-The current time zone is derived from the current GPS position and is used to set the clock on the navigation system in the client.
-Maps are automatically scrolled on a display screen so that a representation of the automobile is always pointing to the right or to the left to allow for additional look-ahead space on certain display systems.
-A telephone coupled with the navigation system automatically displays the current local time for a called party upon dialing out.
-The dialed number is used to query a local database for providing local time information.
+The natural language description is a plain text description for each link using pre-defined generic terms.
+The client interprets the route, interfaces with the local mapping data and reconstructs the optimal route.
+The route is subsequently displayed and highlighted on the client.

-22 Claims, 10 Drawing Sheets
+18 Claims, 10 Drawing Sheets